GentlemanRider/FreeCAD-Flat-Icons/Workflow/StyleGuide.md

 Export icons should have a red arrow on the left pointing to the border.
 The path must have the *ExportArrow* class and empty style attribute.

 ### Additive and subtractive operations
 Operations that add items (or volume to solids) should be green.
-The paths must have the *AdditiveFill* class.
-They should also have the "+" icon on the bottom left corner.
+They should have the "+" icon on the bottom left corner.

 Operations that remove items (or volume from solids) should be red.
-The paths must have the *SubtractiveFill* class.
-They should also have the "-" icon on the left corner.
+They should have the "-" icon on the left corner.

 Operations that create 'bigger' things can be differentiated using a centered "+" icon.